keptn-contrib/dynatrace-sli-service/README.md

 Based on user feedback we learned that defining custom SLIs via the SLI.yaml and then defining SLOs via SLO.yaml can be challenging as one has to be familiar with the Dynatrace Metrics V2 API to craft the necessary SLI queries.
 As dashboards are a prominent feature in Dynatrace to visualize metrics, it was a logical step to leverage dashboards as the basis for Keptn's SLI/SLO configuration.

 *rocket* If *dynatrace-sli-service* parses your dashboard, it will generate an `sli.yaml` and `slo.yaml` and uploads it to your Keptn configuration repository.
+It will also upload the `dashboard.json`.

 ### How dynatrace-sli-service locates a Dashboard